joey-qytyku/OS-90-fixed/docs/dosvm.md

 There can only be one handler per IDT entry.
 Each DPMI client must have its own virtual IDT.
 The problem is with the INT instruction being able to call them directly.
 This will not happen.
 All interrupt vectors will be ring zero and will be reflected to DOS if it was never modified or called.

-If the target of an interrupt hook is within the virtual PIC base vector range, interrupt faking with virtual devices will be used.
+If the target of an interrupt hook is within the virtual PIC base vector range, interrupt faking will be used.

 The kernel has a global interrupt capture chain.
 It applies to drivers and the kernel when calling V86 interrupts.
 DPMI applications can change real mode and protected mode vectors.

 ### DOS Memory Services

 DPMI 0.9 requires implementing DOS memory services.
 Allocating memory will automatically generate 64K or less LDT entries and return the base selector.
-I have no idea why the DPMI spec does this when there is already a way to convert segments to selectors, but we have to implement this.
+I have no idea why the DPMI spec does this when there is already a way to convert segments to selectors.
+Perhaps because segment arithmetic does not work in protected mode and segments are <=64K on the 286.

 ### Local Descriptor Table